 You may need medical clearance from your doctor or physician if you have any of the following conditions:

 - Respiratory disease

 Because IV sedation is strong and takes a while to wear off, someone else will have to drive you home.

 Relax During Your Procedure

-For whichever reason you choose sedation, our highly trained team will make sure you feel comfortable.
+For whichever reason you choose to have sedation dentistry, our highly trained team will make sure you feel comfortable.
 Dental procedures are important for your health and confidence, but that’s no reason for you to be uncomfortable.
 Let yourself relax while we brighten your smile.

-To discuss your sedation options with us, contact us now.
+To discuss your options with us, contact us now.